-As we all know, most insulation products have some chemicals or itch factor.
+As we all know, most insulation products have some chemicals or itch factors.
 Isotherm is a naturally thermally-bonded Roof Insulation product.
 There are no fire retardants or resin binders in this eco-friendly ceiling insulation.
 Energy is scarce; our natural resources are depleting.
 Our carbon footprint is destroying our planet.
 Find out how to do your bit.

 “Our globe is under new dramatic environmental pressure: our globe is warming, our ice caps melting, our glaciers receding, our coral is dying, our soils are eroding, our water tables falling, our fisheries are being depleted, our remaining rainforests shrinking.
-Something is very, very wrong with our eco-system.”
+Something is very, very wrong with our ecosystem.”
 Richard Lamm

 10 Reasons to Insulate With ISOTHERM INSULATION

 - COOL IN SUMMER: 145mm ISOTHERM will reduce heat flow by up to 90%.
 Improving temperature in the home by 4 to 8 degrees

 - WARM IN WINTER: 145mm ISOTHERM will retain the warm air in the house from being lost to the cold roof space.

 - SAVE ENERGY: It is estimated that insulation costs will be recovered in as little as three years.